Ever notice how ChatGPT nods along like a desperate teacher’s pet in every conversation?

 Because it gives you straight feedback and actually helps you improve your strategy.
 We run the prompts over here.
 We don’t have time for nonsense!

 For Personal Issues?
 Don’t Use ChatGPT.
-Use Venice.
+Consider Venice.

 You can use Venice with this anti-agreeable prompt/custom instructions as well.